lilab-bcb/cumulus/docs/cellranger.rst

 		  - cellranger version, could be 5.0.1, 5.0.0, 4.0.0, 3.1.0, 3.0.2, or 2.2.0
 		  - "5.0.1"
 		  - "5.0.1"
+		* - config_version
+		  - config docker version used for processing sample sheets, could be 0.2, 0.1
+		  - "0.2"
+		  - "0.2"
 		* - docker_registry
 		  - Docker registry to use for cellranger_workflow.
 Options: